KennethLeeCornell/Interactive-Lab-Hub/Lab 3/README.md

 You can also play audio files directly with `aplay filename`.
 Try typing `aplay lookdave.wav`.

-\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)
+\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* The shell file is called "greeting.sh"

 ---
 Bonus: